mozilla/addons-server/docs/topics/development/data_management.md

   make data_load [ARGS="--name <name>"]
   ```

   This command will load data from an existing backup directory.
-The name is required and must match a directory in the `DATA_BACKUP_DIR` directory.
+The name is required and must match a directory in the `DATA_BACKUP_DIRNAME` directory.

   > NOTE: This command will NOT reindex elasticsearch.
 In most cases you should use the `make initialize_data` command instead.
   > You can specify the `--load <name>` argument to load a specific backup and ensure the index is recreated.